cdgriffith/Box/README.rst

         pip install python-box

-Box is tested on python 2.6+, 3.3+ and PyPy2, and should work on other interpreters as well.
-If  it does not install with this command, please open a ticket with the error you are experiencing!
+Box is tested on python 2.7, 3.3+ and PyPy2.
+If it does not install with this command, please open a github issue with the error you are experiencing!

 If you want to be able to use the `to_yaml` functionality make sure to install `PyYAML` or `ruamel.yaml` as well.